kangk1204/Octopus-toolkit2/doc/guide.rst

 5.User Guide
 ============

-Octopus-toolkit can analyze data already published on NCBI or stored on your computer.
+Octoput-toolkit can analyze a number of publicly available next-generation sequencing (NGS) data with a single step.
+In addition, you can also analyze your own data (.fastq) using the same analysis pipeline that is provided by the Octopus-toolkit.

+* ``Supported NGS types`` : RNA-seq, ChIP-seq, ATAC-seq, DNase-seq, MeDIP-seq, and MNase-seq
-* ``Public data`` : The NGS data uploaded to NCBI.
+* ``Public data`` : NGS data released from gene expression omnibus (GEO).
-* ``Private data`` : The NGS data stored on the user's computer.
-(Data obtained through a sequencing machine or downloaded directly in the web)
+* ``Private data`` : NGS data stored in your computer (.fastq or .fastq.gz)

-Also, Octopus-toolkit can analyze further analysis such as ``Peak Calling``, ``Drawing Graph``, and ``Visualization`` after analyzing the public data or private data.

-The basic analysis of Octopus-toolkit uses public data.
+Octopus-toolkit provides several additional functions for further analysis.
+* ``Peak Calling`` : Identification of read enriched regions (.bed)
+* ``Drawing Graph`` : Drawing line plot and heatmap on specified regions (.bed)
+* ``Visualization`` : Explore genome with bigWig files through IGV

+Basically, Octopus-toolkit processes NGS data by the following steps.

 * ``NGS data processing``

 .. image:: _static/Guide/0.NGS_data_processing.png

-The analysis using Octopus-toolkit is based on the process from preprocessing to visualization.
-You can analyze the further analysis after the completion of the visualization process.

 .. _3rd_party_tool:

 5-1.3rd party tools used in Octopus-toolkit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Octopus-toolkit uses the following 3rd party tools to analyze NGS data.
+Octopus-toolkit utilizes the following 3rd party tools during the process.

 .. list-table::
    :widths: 10 10 10 10